MARYLAND'S AREA CODES

 Mailing from the University: Outgoing mail is collected by the U.S. Postal Service from the University Post Office daily.
 It is the responsibility of the individual/party mailing any item to insure that proper postage and labeling are on the item.
 The University Post Office staff will be happy to answer any questions about proper postage.

-United Parcel Service (UPS) shipping is available for authorized faculty and administrative staff only.
+Courier Services are available for authorized faculty and administrative staff only.
 Please contact the Post Office at x3234 for additional information.

 Remember: Using preprinted University envelopes for personal mail to avoid paying for postage is forbidden and could result in disciplinary action.

-Other Postal Services
+Other Postal and Courier Services

 - Mail Services